 "Then move out, now."

-Jing Shu's hand trembled, accidentally tearing the leather jacket.
-It looked like she had just performed a barehanded feat of ripping clothing apart.
+Jing Shu's hand trembled, the sudden surge of adrenaline making her fingers twitch, and she accidentally tore the leather jacket she's holding.
+It looked like she'd just performed a barehanded feat of ripping clothing apart, the tough material snapping like paper.

-Around her, people swallowed hard.
-How much strength did it take to rip through leather like that?
+Around her, people swallowed hard, their eyes fixed on her hands.
+How much strength would it take to rip through leather like that?

-She ignored their stares and quickly called Grandma Jing.
+She ignored their stares and quickly called Grandma Jing, her heart thumping against her ribs.

-The beeping tones echoed in her ear, each one dragging her heart further down.
+The beeping tones echoed in her ear, each one dragging her heart further down into a pit of anxiety.

 Finally, a familiar voice answered.
 "Hello?"

-Relief washed over her.
+Relief washed over her, the tension in her shoulders finally breaking.
 "Grandma?
 What are you doing?"

-Grandma Jing huffed, "What else?
-Zijin and I are tidying up the first floor."
+Grandma Jing huffed, the sound comforting in its normalcy.
+"What else?
+Zijin and I are tidying up the first floor, clearing away the dust."

-Jing Shu relaxed.
+Jing Shu relaxed, her breath coming easier.
 "Alright.
-Grandma, don't go out these next few days, no matter what.
+Grandma, don't go out these next few days, no matter what happens.
 Oh, has our neighbor Lin Yi come by to see you?"

 "Him?
 We just chatted a while ago."

 "That young man said he's moving away and won't be able to drop by often anymore.
 What a pity.
-He said he'd visit again if he had time, then hurried off.
-Looked like he was in quite a rush."
+He said he'd visit again if he'd time, then hurried off.
+Looked like he's in quite a rush."

-Jing Shu pressed her lips tight.
+Jing Shu pressed her lips tight, her jaw aching from the strain.
 "Okay, Grandma, just stay home.
 If anything happens, hold down '1' to call me immediately."

-After hanging up, she phoned Zijin to confirm everything, then called the rest of her family one by one.
-Everyone was safe.
-Only then did she allow herself to breathe easier.
+After hanging up, she phoned Zijin to confirm everything's quiet at the house, then called the rest of her family one by one.
+Everyone's safe.
+Only then had she allow herself to breathe easier, the cold air filling her lungs.

 No, this wouldn't do.
-As long as Lin Yi was free, she'd feel like she had a bone stuck in her throat.
+As long as Lin Yi's free, she'd feel like she'd a bone stuck in her throat, a constant, sharp irritation.
 She had to eliminate him.
 Otherwise, she'd never sleep soundly again.

 No, she must!